-To, The Members of Ludlow Jute & Specialities Limited KCI Plaza, 4th Floor, 23C Ashutosh Chowdhury Avenue, Kolkata - 700019
+To.
+The Members of Ludlow Jute & Specialities Limited KCI Plaza, 4th Floor, 23C Ashutosh Choudhury Avenue, Kolkata-700019

-In accordance with Regulation 34(3) read with Schedule V Para-C Sub clause 10(i) of the Securities and Exchange Board of India (SEBI) (Listing Obligations and Disclosure Requirements) Regulations, 2015 (LODR) in respect of LUDLOW JUTE & SPECIALITIES LIMITED (CIN: L65993WB1979PLC032394), We hereby certify that:
+In accordance with Regulation 34(3) read with Schedule V Para C Sub Clause 10(i) of the Securities and Exchange Board of India (SEBI) (Listing Obligations and Disclosure Requirements) Regulations, 2015 in respect of LUDLOW JUTE & SPECIALITIES LIMITED (CIN: L65993WB1979PLC032394), we hereby certify that:

-On the basis of the written representations/declarations furnished to us by the Company and its officers, which is duly taken on record by the Board of Directors, as on March 31, 2022, none of the directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such Statutory Authority.
-However, it is important to note that a prosecution under section 220(3) of The Companies Act, 1956 against VESUVIUS INDIA LTD bearing CIN: L26933WB1991PLC052968 has been initiated and the matter is still pending before the Registrar of Companies / MCA in which Ms. Nayantara Palchoudhuri (DIN: 00581440) holds the position of Independent Director and an another prosecution under section 233 of The Companies Act, 1956 against TITAGARH WAGONS LIMITED bearing CIN: L27320WB1997PLC084819 has been initiated and the matter is still pending before the Registrar of Companies / MCA in which Ms. Nayantara Palchoudhuri (DIN: 00581440) and Mr. Manoj Mohanka (DIN: 00128593) holds the position of Independent Director.
+On the basis of the written representations/ declarations furnished to us by the Company and its officers, which is duly taken on record by the Board of Directors, as on March 31, 2023, none of the directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such Statutory Authority.
+However, it is important to note that a prosecution under Section 220(3) of The Companies Act, 1956 against VESUVIUS INDIA LTD bearing CIN: L26933WB1991PLC052968 has been initiated and the matter is still pending before the Registrar of Companies/MCA in which Ms. Nayantara Palchoudhuri (DIN: 00581440) holds the position of Independent Director and an another prosecution under Section 233 of The Companies Act, 1956 against TITAGARH WAGONS LIMITED bearing CIN: L27320WB1997PLC084819 has been initiated and the matter is still pending before the Registrar of Companies/MCA in which Ms. Nayantara Palchoudhuri (DIN: 00581440) and Mr. Manoj Mohanka (DIN: 00128593) holds the position of Independent Director.

-Ensuring the eligibility for the appointment / continuity of every Director on the Board is the responsibility of the management of the Company.
-Our responsibility is to express an opinion on these based on our verification.
-This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.
+Ensuring the eligibility for the appointment/ continuity of every Director on the Board is the responsibility of the management of the Company.
+Our responsibility is to express an option on these based on our verification.
+This certificate is neither an assurance as to the future viability of the Company nor of the efficiency of effectiveness with which the management has conducted the affairs of the Company.

-For N. K. & Associates
+For N.K & Associates Company Secretaries

-Company Secretaries

-Navin Kothari
+> Navin Kothari

-Proprietor FCS No.: 5935
+Proprietor FCS NO.: 5935 CP NO.: 3725 UDIN: F005935E000169384 Peer Review: 1384/2021

-CP No.: 3725

-UDIN No.: F005935D000271904

-Place: Kolkata Date: 05.05.2022
+Place: Kolkata Date: 22.04.2023